Hodgkin lymphoma

 You are viewing: Intro

-- Hodgkin lymphoma is a type of cancer that develops when certain types of white blood cells stop working properly
+- Hodgkin lymphoma is a type of blood cancer that develops when certain types of white blood cells stop working properly

 - Common symptoms can include a lump in your neck, armpit or groin, sweating at night, losing weight and feeling tired all the time